 She equips clients with skills and strategies to manage their life situations.
-She has been in private practice since 2003, specialising in relationship, sexuality, trauma, loss, depression, anxiety and self-esteem issues.
+She has been in private practice since 2003, specialising in relationship, sexuality, loss, depression, anxiety and self-esteem issues.

 Prior to setting up her own practice, she worked at Relationships Australia for 20 years as a senior counsellor and supervisor.
 She has had a special interest in the field of human sexuality throughout her career counselling working with people with disabilities and chronic medical conditions.
 She coordinated the Sexual Concerns Service at Relationships Australia for several years and conducted the popular Coffee Cake and Sex Seminars for couples.
 She has taught medical students at the University of Adelaide and Flinders University in treating sexual concerns.

 In private practice, she developed 2 innovative workshops for women, Awakening Sexual Desire in Women and Orgasm workshops which she presented at the World Sexuality Symposium at Montreal and Sydney.

 Dianne was President of ASSERT SA (Australian Association of Sexual Educators, Researchers & Therapists). from 2003 until 2011.
 She was an accredited professional member.
 In 2012 she was honoured with Life Membership of ASSERT which is now known as Society of Australian Sexologists (SAS) for her work in the Sexology field.

 Dianne has conducted several training workshops for professionals working with sexuality and intimacy issues in relationship counselling and counselling with women’s sexuality issues.
 She is available to do this on request.